mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Yarn is often thought to be quicker than npm in terms of the installation process (though your mileage may vary).
 This is important to developers because there can be a significant amount of time wasted on waiting for dependencies to install (and copy to the computer).

-> **Note:** The npm package manager is **not** required to install packages from the npm registry, even though they share the same name. pnpm and Yarn can consume the same `package.json` format as npm, and can install any package from the npm and other package registries.
+However, worth noting that the npm package manager is **not** required to install packages from the npm registry. pnpm and Yarn can consume the same `package.json` format as npm, and can install any package from the npm and other package registries.

 Let's review the common actions you'll want to perform with package managers.

+> **Note:** We will demonstrate both npm and Yarn commands.
+They are not meant to be run in the same project.
+You should set up your project with either npm or Yarn and use commands from that package manager consistently.

 ### Initialize a new project